 WSDOT is studying how ultra-high-speed ground transportation (UHSGT) might serve as a catalyst to transform the Pacific Northwest.
 A stronger, better connected economic megaregion — stretching from greater Vancouver, British Columbia to metro Seattle, Washington to Portland, Oregon — has the

+View the online open house and give us your feedback!
 US 101 connects Sequim, a city in Clallam County, with the rest of western Washington.
 It is a vital link for residents, businesses and visitors.
-The pre-design study will identify potential roadway improvements and will focus on safety, access and improving travel times using the
+The pre-design study will identify

 The US 195 Corridor Crash Analysis is a traffic safety study that focuses on: